» Site Map

 Sadly none of the QARANC.co.uk team had a German posting and would love to expand this page with more details about the hospital and include a photograph.
 If you are a former or serving member of the Queen Alexandra's Royal Army Nursing Corps we would love your help.

-Qaranc.co.uk would like to thank former QA Stephanie Lowe for the photograph of BMH Hannover, taken from a postcard.
+Qaranc.co.uk would like to thank former QA Stephanie Lowe for the first photograph of BMH Hannover, taken from a postcard.
 Stephanie has been kind enough to share her fun memories of BMH Hannover:

 I had the great luck to be posted to BMH Hannover, BAOR 12, in 1955, and spent time there on the baby unit, in theatres, and out with a field hospital, and enjoyed every minute.